carlyns/efgc-outlooks/Carlyn's Weekly Outlook for 20190408.md

 */// Additional SF issues addressed: ///*
 6. Compiled notes from foundational sessions with Case Management team.
-7. Compiled desk session observations and followed-up with clarifications/questions for CM team.
+7. Compiled desk session observations and followed-up with clarifications/questions for Case Management team.
-8. Researched iPad issues and connected desktop issues.
+8. Research and assessment of iPad issues and connected desktop issues.
 9. Continued to complete online SF lessons about mobile setup and structure.
 10. Setup 12 more past mailings/notes for Campaigns structure.
 Imported 6.
 11. Discussed data cleanup issue of case ownership with team.